apocolipse/SwiftPaginator/README.md

 ### Swift Package Manager (OS X + Linux)
-You can use [The Swift Package Manager](https://swift.org/package-manager) to install `SwiftyTextTable` by adding the proper description to your `Package.swift` file:
+You can use [The Swift Package Manager](https://swift.org/package-manager) to install `SwiftPaginator` by adding the proper description to your `Package.swift` file:
 ```swift
 import PackageDescription